WASdev/gitbook.voice.gateway.for.watson/about.md

 #### Self-service agent architecture when using a SIP trunk

-When connecting to a self-service agent through a SIP trunk, you will need to configure you SIP trunk to forward INVITE requests to the voice gateway based on its IP address and SIP port:
+When connecting to a self-service agent through a SIP trunk, the SIP trunk must be configured to forward INVITE requests to the voice gateway based on the gateway's IP address and SIP port:

 ![](images/arch-selfservice-sip.png)

-SIP Trunks can be be used to quickly setup a test the voice gateway if you wish to call into Watson from the public telephone network.
-In this case you can simply deploy the voice gateway to a public cloud Docker container service like IBM&reg; Containers for Bluemix&reg;.
+SIP Trunks can be be used to quickly setup a test with the voice gateway that supports calling into Watson from the public telephone network.
+In this case the voice gateway is deployed to a public cloud Docker container service like IBM&reg; Containers for Bluemix&reg;.
 On premise enterprise integration will typically require configuration of a Session Border Controller which is discussed in the next section.

 #### Self-service agent architecture when using an SBC

-In a self-service agent where communications flow through a session border controller (SBC), you will need to configure the SBC to forward calls to the voice gateway based on its IP address and SIP port.
+For self-service agent setups that require communications to flow through a session border controller (SBC), you will need to configure the SBC to forward calls to the voice gateway based on its IP address and SIP port.
 Note that the SBC must stay in the call path to handle SIP REFER messages if an opt-out transfer is required:

 ![](images/arch-selfservice-sbc.png)

-Session Border Controllers are typically needed if transfer out to an existing call center is required.
+**Note:** Session Border Controllers are typically needed if transfer out to an existing call center is required.

 #### Agent assistant architecture

-For agent assistants, media for calls is forked out to the voice gateway via the SIPREC protocol.
+For agent assist, media for calls is forked out to the voice gateway via the SIPREC protocol.
 This diagram also shows how transcriptions from the voice gateway can be accessed via an MQTT message broker:

 ![](images/arch-agentassistant.png)